hhru/api/docs_eng/employer_negotiations.md

 <a name="actions-info"></a>
 ### Response/invitation actions (`actions`)

 The number of actions may differ, and the list of actions may be empty.

-Each action is indicated with:
+The following parameters are specified for each action:

 Name | Type | Description
 --- | --- | --------